Blog

 Sixteen Capabilities for API Discovery and Documentation

 We built a collection of sixteen Naftiko capabilities that consume the GitHub and GitBook APIs and expose MCP tools for the workflows that documentation writers and API governance teams actually need.
-Every capability is a portable Naftiko 0.5 YAML file that anyone can run using the open-source Naftiko Framework.
+Every capability is a portable Naftiko 0.5 YAML file that anyone can run using the open-source Naftiko Fleet.

 The collection covers four workflow categories.